FAQ’s (Frequently Asked Questions) About our IOP Program

-The sessions are led by either two or three therapists (three when we have interns).
-The two Master’s level therapists will always include at least one person who is an NH Board of Mental Health Practice licensed clinician – either a Licensed Independent Clinical Social Worker, a Licensed Clinical Mental Health Counselor, and/or a Master Licensed Alcohol and Drug Counselor.
-Usually, both staff leading a group have a license, but sometimes we include in our groups per diem staff who are working toward licensure while supervised by a licensed staff person, be an intern in a clinical mental health or master’s of social work program, or be a New Hampshire certified recovery support worker (CRSW).
+The sessions are led by either two or three counselors (three when we have interns).
+The two counselors will always include at least one person who is an NH Board of Mental Health Practice licensed clinician – either a Licensed Independent Clinical Social Worker, a Licensed Clinical Mental Health Counselor, and/or a Master Licensed Alcohol and Drug Counselor.
+Other staff leading a group may also have a license, be working toward licensure while supervised by a licensed staff person, be an intern in a clinical mental health or master’s of social work program, or be a New Hampshire certified recovery support worker (CRSW).

 IS IT ONLY GROUP THERAPY OR CAN I BE SEEN INDIVIDUALLY AS WELL?

 Because our group is four days per week and lasts about five weeks, we do not offer weekly individual therapy sessions.
 Individual counseling should occur for longer than five weeks and space and time constraints keep us from offering both IOP and individual counseling.
 We often refer to effective and trusted providers in the community.
 Several of our group leaders have private practices in addition to their roles with our program; at times, and when it’s a good fit, a group participant will decide to see one of them for individual counseling.
 There is individual attention with the Medical Doctor and Nurse Practitioner for briefer medication consultation which occurs on a weekly or biweekly basis.
-Because of our higher staff to client ratios, if someone is in crisis, we will certainly give them as much individual attention as necessary to help them to resolve the crisis or to come up with a plan for resolving the crisis.
+Because of our higher staff to client ratios, if someone is in crisis, we are also able to give them as much individual attention as necessary to help them to resolve the crisis or to come up with a plan for resolving the crisis.

 WILL I BE REQUIRED TO GO TO SUPPORT OR OTHER GROUP MEETINGS?